-- oil-based – Let’s save our environment and stay away from oil-based paints that can’t be disposed of, need solvents to clean up, and are highly flammable.
+- oil-based – They can’t be disposed of, need solvents to clean up, and are highly flammable.
 Plus, they tend to yellow over time – yuck!

-If you are chemistry minded and want to dive a whole lot deeper into this topic, this website breaks it all down way further than I could ever begin to comprehend.
+If you want to dive deeper into this topic, this website breaks it all down way further than I could ever begin to comprehend.

 Cabinet Refacing and Painting

-I updated our outdated 70s era kitchen at our cottage by replacing the doors with new, wood doors and painting them.
-Rather than ripping everything out (and wasting a ton of money!), I installed new doors and painted the entire space to give it a completely new look on a small budget.
+I updated our outdated 1970s kitchen at our cottage by replacing the doors with new, wood doors and painting them.
+Rather than ripping everything out, I installed new doors and painted the entire space to give it a new look on a small budget.
 You can see how to replace kitchen cabinet doors in this post, or clicking the images below.

 Thanks for much for being here!
 I can only hope this post was helpful to you in one way or another.
 Best of luck on your upcoming kitchen painting project.
 You’ve got this!

 Join the Refresh Living DIY & Upcycling Community